Isaac-Thomas/iotArduino/README.md

 ![Circuit-picture][circuit-picture]

 2 IR LEDs are used in parallel to provide a larger singal transmission range.
 The npm transistor acts as a current amplifier, mitigating the maximum current draw of the Arudino I/O pins.
 The receiver and transmittor can be connected at the same time to the board as they use different I/O pins.
+The right hand side of the breadboard shows the IR receiver, which is used to obtain signals from a device's IR remote.

 ## Using this Repo